 There was a recent article linked here https://smanewstoday.com/2018/07/23/motor-neuron-death-sma-linked-abnormal-rna-editing-study/ It explains why the motor neurons die off when they don’t have enough SMN protein.
 It has to do with the regulation of 2 other proteins called Mdm2 and Mdm4.
 If they could find a treatment that would regulate these other proteins then you can keep the motor neurons from dying without fixing the SMN problem itself.

 There is also a lot of talk about using stem cells to regrow the dead motor neurons.
+None of the available treatment options can repair the damaged motor neurons.
+That’s one of the reasons that none of these options will do me a lot of good behind slowing or stopping further deterioration.
 Regrowing nerve cells from stem cells has been the goal of all sorts of spinal cord injury treatments.
 To date that has not come even close to working.
 Christopher Reeve expected to be walking in 10 years after his spinal cord injury and it didn’t happen.
 He died years ago waiting on it to happen any day and people are still waiting.

 What Do You Want to Know?

 Those who know me, know how long-winded I am and if you made it this far then I’ve proved that reputation.
-But there are a million other question we could answer.
+But there are a million other questions we could answer.
 What do you want to know about SMA?
 About my life with SMA?
 Don’t hold back anything.
 If we are going to create awareness then let’s create some full awareness.
 I would rather you not respond to comments on this blog but ask me your questions on Facebook where I’m going to post the link to this article.
-I will also posted on my Google+ page so you can ask there but I would rather reply on Facebook.
 You can read my page on Facebook even if you are not a Facebook member.
 Or if you are a member you can follow me without friending me.
 Or go ahead and friend me.
 Find me at https://www.facebook.com/cyborg5

 I mean it when I say ask me anything.
 It is EXTREMELY UNLIKELY you can offend me.
 (Never say never).
 There is a slim chance I will choose not to answer something personal.
 But there is a much greater risk that I will answer your question in very much more detail than you ever really wanted.
 So ask me anything but beware you might get an encyclopedia worth in reply.
 If it is a long answer I may make another blog out and it.
 If it’s a quickie I will just answer on Facebook.